Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Remarks, examples and open problems.

-It is not hard to see that the Lefschetz-type section theorems do not apply to general tropical varieties and balanced complexes (cf.\ \cite{ms}).
-In fact, the Lefschetz property breaks down already for simple, balanced $2$-dimensional fans in $\RR^4$, as shown by the union $X$ of any two transversal $2$-planes in $\R^4$.
-While $X$ is contractible, $X\cap H$ is disconnected for every hyperplane $H\in \RR^4$.
-We conclude that the map is not the required isomorphism.
+It is not hard to see that the Lefschetz-type section theorems do not apply to general tropical varieties (which are defined as balanced complexes in a tropical space).
+In fact, the Lefschetz property breaks down already for irreducible and balanced $2$-dimensional fans in $\RR^4$, which we will discuss here.
+Even stronger, such examples exist for $n$-dimensional irreducible and balanced fans in $\RR^d$ for every $d\ge 4$ and $n\le d-2$, for which we refer the reader to \cite{AB18}.
+This is also sharp, as we shall see below that the Lefschetz theorem applies for any other choice of parameters.